pond/dnd/party_riglan/campaign_4/playlists/part_4.md

 ### Closing Titles

 > *(A clear, starlit night, a touch of light on the horizon, colours giving an impression of dawn.
 There's a tent.
 A dwarven snore can be hard from within and a tiefling tail pokes out from under a side flap.
-A metal dog sits on guard and, lying nearby in the grass on their backs, a firbolg and a halfling gaze at the stars.
+A metal dog sits on guard and, lying nearby in the grass on their backs, a firbolg and a halfling gaze at the fading stars.
 The halfling speaks - "It's good to know that they're all up there.
 Really, actually there... **somewhere**.
 Do you think we'll join them some day?"
 The Firbolg smiles.
 "I'm sure of it.
-We might travel there at different times, but we will eventually be reunited, forever among the stars")*
+We might travel there at different times, but we will eventually be reunited - forever among the stars.")*

-* (George Harrisson) Dream Away: The Party
+* (George Harrison) Dream Away: The Party
 * (Tears For Fears) Everybody Wants To Rule The World: World